WebAssembly/spec/spectec/test-prose/TEST.md

     - binop is contained in [ADD, SUB, MUL].

 Expr_const
-- the expression instr* is constant if and only if:
+- the expression instr* is constant if:
   - For all instr in instr*,
     - the instr instr is constant.

 Type_ok
-- the type definition (TYPE rectype) is valid with the defined type sequence dt* if and only if:
+- the type definition (TYPE rectype) is valid with the defined type sequence dt* if:
   - |C.TYPES| is x.
   - dt* is $rolldt(x, rectype).
   - Under the context C with .TYPES appended by dt*, the recursive type rectype is valid with the oktypeidx (OK x).

 Local_ok
-- the local (LOCAL t) is valid with the local type (init_u0, t) if and only if:
+- the local (LOCAL t) is valid with the local type (init_u0, t) if:
   - Either:
     - init_u0 is SET.
     - $default_(t) is different with ?().